CiscoDevNet/csmp-agent-lib/README.md

 #### Silicon Labs - Wi-SUN EFR32 Platforms

-Silicon Labs Wi-SUN EFR32 platforms supports the CSMP Agent with the Simplicity SDK version 2024.6.0.
+Silicon Labs Wi-SUN EFR32 platforms support the CSMP Agent with the Simplicity SDK version 2024.6.0.

 The demonstration requires using a Silicon Labs Wi-SUN Linux Border Router plus the Silicon Labs Wi-SUN node that will connect to Cisco FND.